Table of contents

-If you are in the process starting your own business and have little to no experience on setting a business, we highly recommend reading this article which may identify some legal issues to consider in order to save time and avoid problems down the line.
+If you are in the process of starting your own business and have little to no experience on setting a business, we highly recommend reading this article, which may identify some legal issues to consider in order to save time and avoid problems down the line.

 Company Registration Cyprus: ISSUE 1 – BRANDING

 Branding is the key to any successful business, finding the right name to distinguish yourself from the market is difficult and requires some due diligence.
 Once you have an idea of the name you wish to use, it is important to check that no other identical or similar names exist in the market.